 With the rapid development of technology and changing expectations of employees, managing teams is one of the most important challenges for business.

-“The green business trend is of great importance to the global economy.
+Piotr Ostaszewski said: “The green trend in business is of great importance to the global economy.
 It affects many areas, from creating jobs to stimulating innovation to attracting investment.
 Green initiatives such as producing renewable energy, creating sustainable transportation systems, and innovating in waste management are creating new economic sectors.

 Investments in low- or zero-carbon technologies create new jobs, whether in the technology sector, construction, energy, or even agriculture.
 Innovation in sustainable business often leads to products and services that are more efficient and sustainable, giving companies a competitive advantage.

 Green business activities contribute to a more sustainable economic model that is less dependent on natural resources.
 This, in turn, increases the economy’s resilience to crises such as commodity price volatility and the effects of climate change.

 The trend is also having an impact on politics.
 Companies pursuing sustainability often push governments to introduce more ambitious climate targets, leading to increased global environmental action.”